EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

-If inherent authority were expanded to cover Camina's conduct, there would be nothing to prevent courts from inserting themselves into the thicket of arbitrable issues --- precisely where they do not belong.
+If inherent authority were expanded to cover Camina's conduct, there would be nothing to prevent courts from inserting themselves into the thicket of arbitrable issues---precisely where they do not belong.
 Such an expansion would also threaten the integrity of federal arbitration law in the name of filling a gap that does not exist.
 We therefore REVERSE the sanctions 95 and REMAND for any further